regislachaume/oifits/README.md

 tab = data.to_table()
 ```

-There is also a short [demo on github](https://github.com/loqueelvientoajuarez/oifits/blob/master/demo/intro.ipynb "Jupyter notebook demo").
+There is also a short [demo](https://github.com/loqueelvientoajuarez/oifits/blob/master/demo/intro.ipynb "Jupyter notebook demo").